aortell/DoodleBugCB/README.md

 tions may lead to the elimination of one or both species.

-THIS GAME RUNS FOR A LONG TIME!!
+THIS GAME RUNS FOR A LONG TIME BEFORE A WINNER EMERGES!!